Seventh Air Force: Formation of the Hawaiian Air Force

 The United States Army Hawaiian Department was established on 6 February 1913, which formally established the presence of the Army in the Territory of Hawaii.
-The history of Seventh Air Force can be traced to the arrival of the 6th Aero Squadron, Aviation Section, Army Signal Corps, at Fort Kamehameha, Hawaii on 13 March 1917 under the Air Office, Hawaiian Department, which was established in 1916.
+The history of the Seventh Air Force can be traced to the arrival of the 6th Aero Squadron, Aviation Section, Army Signal Corps, at Fort Kamehameha, Hawaii on 13 March 1917 under the Air Office, Hawaiian Department, which was established in 1916.

-Airplanes assigned to the 6th Aero Squadron consisted of three Curtiss N-9 seaplanes which were single-engine biplanes carrying a crew of two and capable of a top speed of 70 miles an hour.
+The 6th Aero Squadron consisted of three Curtiss N-9 seaplanes, single-engine biplanes carrying a crew of two, with a top speed of 70 miles an hour.
 Late in 1917 the U.S. Government purchased Ford Island in Pearl Harbor for use as an airport and by September 1918 the 6th Aero Squadron, by then composed of ten officers and a small group of enlisted men, moved to Ford Island.
+The airfield established there was named Luke Field, for World War I "balloon buster" Frank Luke, who fell in action in 1918.

 The first inter-island flight occurred in February 1919 and by 1920 inter-island flights were used for training purposes.
-Early in 1920 the 4th Observation Squadron arrived at Ford Island, known by then as Luke Field, named for "balloon buster" Frank Luke who fell in action during World War I on the Western Front in 1918.
-Also by this time, Luke Field was used jointly by the aerial forces of the Army and Navy.
-The year 1920 marked a considerable advance in aviation in the Islands.
+Early in 1920 the 4th Observation Squadron arrived at Luke Field, which was used jointly by the aerial forces of the Army and the Navy.
+The year 1920 marked a considerable advance in aviation in the islands.
 The first night flight over Oahu took place on 30 June 1920.

-Also air power began to take its place in the Hawaiian Department's military maneuvers.
-An aerial photo section joined other air units; the 23d Bombardment Squadron moved to Luke from March Field, California on 25 January 1923, and the 72d Bombardment Squadron was activated at Luke on 1 May 1923.
+Also, air power began to take its place in the Hawaiian Department's military maneuvers.
+An aerial photo section joined other air units.
+The 23d Bombardment Squadron moved to Luke Field from March Field, California on 25 January 1923, and the 72d Bombardment Squadron was activated at Luke on 1 May 1923.

-The first detachment of twenty men started clearing land south of Schofield Barracks for Wheeler Field in February 1922.
-This Field was named for Major Sheldon H. Wheeler, who had assumed command of Luke Field in 1920 and was killed in an air accident in 1921.
-By June 1923, Wheeler boasted six 112x200 foot hangars, three used for housing shops and three others for planes, plus four hangars used as warehouses, and oil storage tanks holding 50,000 gallons.
+In 1922, Wheeler Field was established south of Schofield Barracks on the main island.
+The first detachment of twenty men started clearing land for it in February 1922.
+This field was named for Major Sheldon H. Wheeler, who had assumed command of Luke Field in 1920 and was killed in an air accident in 1921.
+By June 1923, Wheeler Field boasted six 112' x 200' hangars, three used for housing shops and three others for planes, four other hangars used as warehouses, and oil storage tanks holding 50,000 gallons.
 Tents and huts housed the men.
-The First commander of Wheeler Field was Major George E. Stratemeyer, who by 1941 was a brigadier general and Acting Chief of the Army Air Corps.
+The first commander of Wheeler Field was Major George E. Stratemeyer, who by 1941 was a brigadier general and Acting Chief of the Army Air Corps.